Hozukii/linked-blog-starter-md/School/English SL/Paper 2/Quotes Born a Crime.md

 	- Situtational irony
 	- personification
 - The whole tradition of women bowing to the men, my mom found that absurd But she didn’t refuse to do it.
 She overdid it.
 She made a mockery of it.
-	- alliteration, characterization, rule of three
+	- anaphora, characterization, rule of three
 	-